coralogix/workshops/docs/otel/autoinjection/index.md

 ### Step 5 - Study Examples

+The main `autoinjection` directory has an `instrumentation.yaml` file that the Otel Operator uses to configure autoinjection.
+The `apply-instrumentation.sh` script applies this operator config.
+Note that there is a difference in the java port using `4317` vs official otel docs which state to use `4318`. `4317` is currently observed as the correct method until further notice.

-Each directory has a `deployment.yaml` and a script to deploy and delete it.
+The `deploy-all-examples.sh` script deploys all the autogenerators at the same time.
+To study each: each directory has a `deployment.yaml` and a script to deploy and delete it.

 App deployments must have an *annotation* to ensure that they will have instrumentation injected i.e.
 ```
   template: